Monday, April 25, 2011

 In short, a trophy that meant nothing provided the springboard for the most successful period in Nottingham Forest's history.
 Arsene Wenger and Arsenal could learn a few lessons from this alone.

-Perhaps the biggest problem between Arsenal and winning the league is Arsene Wenger himself.
+So perhaps the biggest problem between Arsenal and winning the league is Arsene Wenger himself.

 To win any league, the Champions must by flexible and pragmatic.
 Tactics must be changed on a whim to suit the occasion.
 In this aspect, Arsenal are unyielding.